-It is important to note that not all incidents of misconduct that may appear to violate the code of ethics warrant discipline against a certificate.
+It is important to note that not all incidents of misconduct that may appear to violate the Principles of Professional Conduct warrant discipline against a certificate.
 Standards of ethical conduct represent the highest ideals of the education profession.
 Sometimes a violation of one or more of the standards is solely an employment matter and most appropriately handled by the employer; other times conduct may warrant more severe and significant action.

 Unfortunately, educator misconduct occurs and is a serious concern for communities, schools, school districts and states across the country.
 The safety of Florida’s students is of the utmost importance, and adherence to the professional code of conduct is only one of several essential components through which we ensure the care of students, the integrity of the profession and the respect of the community.
 In addition to the harm it may cause to our students, educator misconduct disgraces the community and denigrates the profession.
 Our goal is to reduce educator misconduct through enhancing educators' knowledge and understanding of their professional obligations and the potential consequences of misconduct.
 This webpage provides many resources to help educators better understand the process of investigation and prosecution of educator misconduct.